Outdoor LED lights

 LED landscape lights are the sensible replacement for those ever popular but always dim solar landscape lights sold over the past 10-15 years.
 They are coming down in price and as I mentioned above, because of the low power consumption of the light emitting diodes they use, and recent improvements in solar and battery technology, they tend to last longer and provide a brighter light.
 One of my neighbors has a very attractive system of LED landscape lights for her yard.
 It consists of one solar panel on a stake driven into her lawn, wiring laid down under the sod, and about a half dozen LED landscape lights that are tall metallic cylinders with a light near the top.
 They tend to stay lit all night long, whereas most of the older style solar landscape lights I see in my neighborhood are usually fading within an hour or so after sunset.

-LED post cap lights are caps you can put on the top of 4x4 wooden posts along your patio edge.
+LED post cap lights are caps you can put on the top of 4×4 wooden posts along your patio edge.
 They are capped like a standard post cap and have a solar chip embedded in the top of the cap to charge the battery during the day.
 The light is emitted from a glazed section below the cap.
 These protect your posts from rain damage better than a wooden post cap and provide free lighting at night for years.
 You can get LED post cap lights in copper, white, or even Tiffany style finishes.

 Outdoor LED lights are a great introduction to LEDs

-So if you're interested in learning more about LEDs, or just trying a few out, outdoor LED lights might be a sensible place to start.
-You can see for yourself whether you like the quality and color of light they provide, and you'll get a sense for how little energy they use, without having to buy high-cost bulbs for indoor use.
+If you’re interested in learning more about LEDs, or just trying a few out, outdoor LED lights might be a sensible place to start.
+You can see for yourself whether you like the quality and color of light they provide, and you’ll get a sense for how little energy they use, without having to buy high-cost bulbs for indoor use.
 Remember that LED house lights provide a very directed light, and an LED bulb touted as an appropriate replacement for a given wattage incandescent bulb will often turn out to put off far less light, so they may not be suitable replacementsfor the indoor lights you use now.
-By trying out outdoor LED lights you'll get some experience with them and can decide how much upgrading you want to do indoors once indoor bulb prices start to drop, as they certainly will within the next few years.
+By trying out outdoor LED lights you’ll get some experience with them and can decide how much upgrading you want to do indoors once indoor bulb prices start to drop, as they certainly will within the next few years.